tkf/neorg/doc/source/index.rst

 .. glossary::

    directive
-       A directive is one of the reST block markup in the following
+       A directive is one of the `reStructuredText`_ block markup in the following shape:
-       shape:

        .. sourcecode:: rst